ts-mk/flake8-bbs/README.md

 else:
     print(4)
 ```

+...where it might not be immediately apparent that this is not one `if/else` statement but an `if` statement followed by
+a `for/else` statement.

 This Flake8 plugin therefore checks for a blank line before/after each statement as long as it's **not the first/last
 line of code within a module** and **not the first/last statement within a compound statement**.